Sakshi-7699/KnowT/README.md

 # KnowT

-An application made using perks of Tensorflow Lite that is capble of extracting text from images.
+An application made using perks of Tensorflow Lite that is capable of extracting text from images.